Dschinn1997/Replication-Paper-Rant-or-Rave-Variation-Over-Time-in-the-Language-of-Online-Reviews/README.md

 ## Project Overview
-This repository contains the code for one of my master's fourth projects for the course "Social Media Data Analysis".
-In this course we had to do a final project, where one possible task was to select a interesting publication, reproduce its results, replicate its analysis using a different data basis, and write a report about what we found due the reproduction and replication process.
-I choose to replicate and reproduce the results for one of the three main data sets of the publication:
+This repository contains the code for one of my fourth master's projects for the course "Social Media Data Analysis".
+In this course we had to do a final project where one possible task was to select an interesting publication, reproduce its results, replicate its analysis using a different dataset, and write a report about what we found due to the reproduction and replication process.
+I chose to replicate and reproduce the results for one of the three main datasets in the publication:

 - Ziser, Y., Webber, B., & Cohen, S. B. (2023).
 Rant or rave: variation over time in the language of online reviews.
 Language Resources and Evaluation, 1-31.

-The publications focuses on the question how language of online reviews has changed over the past decades.
-Specifcially centres around the change trends affecting the sentiment intensity, lexical diversity, and comprehensiveness of online reviews.
+This paper focuses on how the language of online reviews has changed over the last few decades.
+In particular, it focuses on the trends of change that affect the sentiment intensity, lexical diversity and comprehensiveness of online reviews.

 ## Objectives
--
+- Reproduce the results of Ziser et al. (2023) for one of the three main studied datasets.
+- Replicate the results using a different dataset than originally studied.

 ## Key Findings
+- Ziser et al.'s (2023) results are reproducible, which means that reviews increase in the sentiment intensity, reduce in their lexical diversity, and decrease in the general comprehensiveness.
+These trends are also to a high degree statistically significant.
 -

 ## Technologies and Tools
+- Natural Language Processing
--
+- Sentiment Analysis

 ## Repository Contents
 - `script`: Jupyter notebook that contains the the whole project's code including the data collection, preprocessing, and analysis.